kelaki0/Blog/README.md

 │   ├── post.php           # View single post
 │   └── styles.css         # Blog-specific styles
 └── uploads/               # For storing uploaded images

+30/11/2024
+* Confirm Password
+1. Retrieve form data.
+The PHP script retrieves the password and confirm-password from the submitted form
+2. Valdate Password Confrirm.
+It compares the two values, if they do not macth, an error message is       displayed and the user is redirected to the register page.
+3. Rest of registration logic.
+If the passwords match, the script continues with the rest of the registration process such as hashing the password, inserting the user into the database and sending a confirmation email.

+* Password reset
+* Confirmation email